Remember when our high school teachers told us to take class more seriously because college professors would be harder on us than they were?

 Passion breeds success.

-Sometimes we lose sight of our passions and get caught up in life and material possessions.
+Sometimes we lose sight of our passions and get caught up in life & material possessions.

 Being indecisive and thinking through decisions doesn’t have to be a negative thing.

-Aligning decisions with your passion and your purpose isn’t easy and sometimes it takes time to fully evaluate those decisions.
+Aligning decisions isn’t easy and sometimes it takes time to let them play out.

 “Passion becomes purpose with a plan”